This story is a continuation FROM, which starts HERE…

-One day it dawned on me to ask, “How did you grab it?”
+One day it dawned on me to ask, “how’d you grab it?”

 “Well, first I was told to keep my eyes on it.
-Because those around us who felt it first shared with the lost ones watching.”
-My father dead locked into my dilated pupils.
+Because those around us who felt it first shared with the lost ones watching,” Gus says dead locked into my dilated pupils.

-He mentioned during the nights the beacon spoke loudly.
-People witnessing from their positions of oath, lights lavish, and the wealthy unlike the peasants made it worthwhile.
-But what the wind blew was you.
+He mentions during the nights the beacon spoke loudest.
+People witnessing from their positions of oath beneath lavish lights, as the wealthy unlike our crofters made it worthwhile.
+But what the wind blew was us.
 They were there to show them something they hadn’t felt.

-“I told them I trusted them.
-Everyone being there was my blessing.
-Death or breathe, we live for what we don’t know.”
-My father then walked away with pun to a mystic.
-It helped writing my life away to Port Avanti.
+“I told everyone I trusted them.
+By everyone being there, it was my blessing.
+Death or breath.
+We lived for what we didn’t know,” he walks away with pun to a mystic.

-The people will look and be curious.
-As holy as church can be, to an outsider this too is possession.
-They must’ve practiced, because most got anxiety at the thought of letting it go.
-Be louder than all nine villages; enough so their voices will be heard through Trenchport’s walls.
-And when the music stops, who are they really?
+Although the people will look and be curious, at least they’ve seen how holy church can be.
+To an outsider, this too is possession.
+They must’ve practiced, because most panicked at the thought of letting go.
+Be louder than all nine villages, enough so their voices will be heard through Trenchport’s walls.
+And when the music stops, who are they?
 Just dancers?
 Anyways, it sounded like an outdoor night club to me.

-“Just be quite and listen.
+Holding his index finger at his mouth, “Anu, just be quiet and listen.
 You’re human.
-So, you have a hum to you.”
+You have a hum to you.”